 People may transit through Yukon as long as they:

 - complete their transit within 24 hours of their entry: and

-- follow the directions provided by the CEMA enforcement officer for the route they must take and the types of establishments they may enter.
+- follow the instructions listed on signage, or given by a border officer on the route they must take and the types of establishments they may enter.